What is High Water Mark?

-If in the second year the fund falls to $115 Million in value, the manager gets nothing.
-Even thereafter, the manager will get performance fees only after the value has crossed $125 Million and that too on the amount above this High Water Mark which means if the fund increases to $130 Million in value, the manager gets performance fees only on the $5 Million that is above the HWM.
+If in the second year, the fund falls to $115 Million in value, the manager gets nothing.
+Even after that, the manager will get performance fees only after the value has crossed $125 Million and that too on the amount above this High Water Mark, which means if the fund increases to $130 Million in value, the manager gets performance fees only on the $5 Million that is above the HWM.

 - Investors may measure the fund value at any time intervals and change the High Water Mark value based on the fund performance.
 This is called the Crystallization Frequency.

-- A manager might not cross the High Water Mark in a particular year but still might cross the Hurdle Rate, thereby receiving the performance fees if the High-Water Mark is not applicable.
+- A manager might not cross the High Water Mark in a particular year but still travel the Hurdle Rate, thereby receiving the performance fees if the High-Water Mark is not applicable.
 Therefore, we can say that the High Water Mark is a relatively more strict measure.